How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 Gastro Episode

-An episode of gastro (at any time in your life) triggered by pathogenic bacteria that actually change the way your gut operates.
+An episode of gastro (at any time in your life) is triggered by pathogenic bacteria that actually change how your gut operates.
 It doesn’t even need to be severe or ‘eventful’ gastro.
 The gastro bug may be long gone, but the fallout from that damage remains.
-How many times have I heard my clients say ‘Nothing has been the same since that trip to X place and the gastro I had there’.
+How often have I heard my clients say, ‘Nothing has been the same since that trip to X place and the gastro I had there’.

 The pioneering work of gastroenterologist and researcher Mark Pimentel, MD, indicates that IBS – at least in the case of some patients – may be an autoimmune disease triggered by food poisoning that damages the nerves of the small intestine.

-This cross-reactive attack triggers an immune response that culminates in the production of anti-vinculin antibodies.
+This cross-reactive attack triggers an immune response that culminates in producing anti-vinculin antibodies.
 This leads to the destruction of the intestinal lining and tight junctions.
 This tight junction attack produces intestinal permeability (leaky gut) and changes the movement in the gut (dysmotility).

 Faulty intestinal motility facilitates small intestinal bacterial overgrowth (SIBO) and triggers IBS symptoms.

-Dr Pimentel’s research shows that this process is very common in people with IBS-D (diarrhoea dominant) and IBS-M (mixed).
+Dr Pimentel’s research shows that this process is prevalent in people with IBS-D (diarrhoea dominant) and IBS-M (mixed).

 Until the antibody test is widely available, we can use the GI Map Test to identify pathogenic bacteria infections and begin treatment as well as gut repair and autoimmune diet protocols.